This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Children with mixed cerebral palsy have a combination of issues from the different types of the disorder.

-The National Institute of Neurological Strokes and Disorders reports that children with mixed cerebral palsy “don’t correspond to any single type of CP but are a mix of types.”
+Children with mixed cerebral palsy don’t correspond to any one kind of CP.
+They are a mix of types.

 Cerebral palsy is a neurological condition that causes numerous and varied symptoms and associated conditions.
 It is a lifelong condition that requires ongoing treatment.
 If your child was born with cerebral palsy, talk to a lawyer about your rights.